-- (1) Information must be provided to a requester in such language as the requester prefers. - (2) Where the public body or relevant private body holds the information in the language the requester prefers, the requester must be given the information in his or her preferred language. - (3) Where the requester requires the information to be provided in an official language of the country, but the public body or relevant private body does not hold the information in that language, the public body or relevant private body must cause the information to be translated into the relevant language and must bear the cost of such translation. - (4) Where the requester requires the information to be provided in a language other than an official language of the country and the public body or relevant private body does not hold the information in that language, the public body or relevant private body must cause the information to be translated into the relevant language and recover the reasonable costs associated with the translation from the requester.
+- (1) Information must be provided to a requester in such official language as the requester prefers. - (2) Where the information holder holds the information in the language the requester prefers, the requester must be given the information in his or her preferred language. - (3) Where the information holder does not hold the information in the language the requester prefers, the information holder must cause the information to be translated into the preferred language of the requester; and may recover the reasonable costs associated with the translation from the requester.